 What should you do, if this situation arises in your working life ?

 - Speak to your line manager or someone from your HR department.
 Try to resolve the matter through the normal chain, if possible.
 Record your efforts.

-- Follow the standard grievance procedure prior to resignation and legal action.
+- Follow the standard grievance procedure prior to resignation.

 - Only resign when all the avenues have been exhausted and essentially you have done what you can do.

-Can I appeal a Tribunal decision to the Circuit Court ?
+Can I appeal a decision of an Adjudicator Officer ?

 Please be advised that the above-mentioned material is intended as an overview and as a broad out-line of the topic discussed.
 It should not be considered as complete and comprehensive legal advice, nor act as an appropriate substitute.

 Due care has been taken in the publication of this article and we do not accept legal liability as a result of reliance on any material covered in the above article.